 Adoption from Foster Care: $0 or Minimal Cost

 Nationwide, there are 420,000+ youth in foster care.
-Of these, more than 123,000 youth are waiting to be adopted.
-Children and teens are in foster care because they have experienced abuse or neglect and courts have determined that it’s not safe to remain in their parents’ home.
-While the main goal of foster care is to reunify the child with their parents as quickly as possible, in some cases this isn’t an option and the child is then made available for adoption.
+Of these, more than 100,000 youth are waiting to be adopted.
+Children and teens are typically in foster care because they have experienced abuse or neglect and courts have determined that it’s not safe to remain in their parents’ home.
+While the main goal of foster care is to reunify the child with their parents as quickly as possible, in some cases this isn’t an option and the child’s permanency goal is changed to adoption. is then made available for adoption.
 When this occurs, the adoption cost is basically free.

 You might be wondering, “Why is there such a difference in cost from the other options?”
 Typically people who adopt from foster care do so in the state where they currently live, and the costs are funded by the state.
 This means that in most cases there are very few to no fees at all to adopt from foster care.
 To adopt from foster care, families must complete a training course (30 hours on average) that will equip them with the tools and parenting skills to care for a child who has experienced trauma.
 The process can incur some out-of-pocket expenses, but this can be refunded by the state after the adoption is finalized.

 Youth in foster care waiting to be adopted span all ages and come from all walks of life.
-They are in foster care by no fault of their own and are waiting for a Forever Family to provide them with the love and support they need and deserve.
+They are in foster care by no fault of their own and are waiting for a forever family to provide them with the love and support they need and deserve.
 One of the best ways to know if this is the best option for you and your family is to become a foster parent.
 Fostering provides a child or teen who has experienced abuse or neglect with a safe, loving environment.
 It also gives you the opportunity to show a child or teen the love and care they deserve while growing emotionally, mentally and spiritually as you teach life skills and give support.
 KVC West Virginia will guide you every step of the way, providing training, licensing and ongoing support.
 Want to get started?
-Click here and and speak with a specialist!
+Click here and and speak with our foster parent recruiter!